8 Natural Strategies to Improve Bad Breath

 2) Food:

-Odor is produced from bacteria as a byproduct of the food you eat.
-Glucose, salivary agents like proteins and mucins, peptides found in milk, eggs and soybeans, as well as any lingering food debris feeds the bacteria (9).
+Odor is produced by bacteria as a byproduct of the food you eat.
+Glucose, salivary agents like proteins and mucins, peptides found in milk, eggs, and soybeans, as well as any lingering food debris that feeds the bacteria (9).

 Foods like onions, garlic, and cruciferous vegetables also contribute to bad breath.
 These foods contain sulfur which when degraded by chewing and the release of enzymes in the saliva leave behind remnants of sulfurous compounds in the oral cavity.

-Bacteria and sulfur compounds are commonly left behind on the tongue and in gum pockets of people whom avoid the practice of flossing and tongue scraping (22).
+Bacteria and sulfur compounds are commonly left behind on the tongue and in the gum pockets of people who avoid the practice of flossing and tongue scraping (22).

 3) H. Pylori Infections:

-Bad breath may be the least of your concern if it is a result of Helicobactor pylori (H. pylori) infection.
+Bad breath may be the least of your concerns if it is a result of Helicobactor pylori (H. pylori) infection.
 H. pylori infections are commonly associated with cancer of the gastrointestinal tract and stomach ulcers but they can also infect the oral cavity.
-The colonization of these pathogenic bacteria are associated with increased risk of inflammation of the oral cavity, periodontal disease and halitosis.
+The colonization of these pathogenic bacteria is associated with an increased risk of inflammation of the oral cavity, periodontal disease, and halitosis.

 One research group conducted a study that showed almost 16% of individuals with gum disease expressed H. pylori infections in their mouths (21).
 Patients with the infection were also found to be carriers of other virulent bacteria like P. intermedia that cause bad breath and disease.